 My family didn’t have a dog.
 I felt vulnerable.

 The fairgrounds weren’t too far from our house.
 When the night of the concert arrived, the typically blue sky turned gray.
 The moon was blood red.
 There were rumors of locusts roaming the abandoned streets.

 It was freaky as heck.

 As the concert began, I was with my brother in the bedroom we shared.
 He’s two years older and, for some reason, didn’t seem all that worried about a hedonistic band performing just down the road.

-“I bet there’s a sick mosh pit going on right now,” he said, as we heard the faint, distant sound of an electric guitar.
-I didn’t know what a mosh pit was, and I wasn’t about to ask.
+“I bet there’s a sick mosh pit going on right now,” he said as we heard an electric guitar's faint, distant sound.
+I didn’t know what a mosh pit was and wasn’t about to ask.
 I crawled underneath my bed and began to pray.